 See below for key definitions of terminology in the area of cybercrime and cybersecurity.

 A criminal activity carried out using computers and the internet.
-The most common method of perpetrating cybercrime is through a phising attack and includes financial fraud, theft of confidential data, ransomware and denial of services amongst others.
+The most common method of perpetrating cybercrime is through a phishing attack and includes financial fraud, theft of confidential data, ransomware and denial of services amongst others.

 The protection of information systems from theft or damage to the hardware, the software, and to the information on them, as well as from disruption or misdirection of the services they provide.